 The California Consumer Privacy Act (CCPA) went into effect on January 1, 2020, and enforcement has been underway since July 1, 2020.
-For now, enforcement of the CCPA is reserved exclusively to the California Office of the Attorney General (OAG).
+For now, enforcement of the CCPA is reserved exclusively to the California Office of the Attorney General (OAG), though the newly created California Privacy Protection Agency (CPPA) will take over enforcement duties starting in 2023.
 Once an apparent violation comes to its attention, the OAG sends a 30-day cure notice to the business.
 If the business is able to fix those violations within the 30-day period, no further action is taken.

 Of course, businesses that have made no effort at becoming CCPA compliant up to that point will find it difficult to fully implement a compliance system within 30 days.
 Short turnaround time aside, having the OAG looking over your shoulder is not the ideal environment for making complex changes to how your business handles thousands of pieces of personal data.
 Preparing in advance helps a business avoid costly mistakes.